Kia Optima Insurance Rates

 In order to adequately prepare yourself to shop for a policy like a pro, be sure to read through this detailed article.
 When you’re ready, be sure to enter your five-digit ZIP code to compare Kia Optima rates from multiple companies.

-U.S. average insurance rates for a Kia Optima are $1,288 a year with full coverage.
-Comprehensive insurance costs on average $230, collision insurance costs $358, and liability is estimated at $520.
-A policy with just liability insurance costs approximately $576 a year, and coverage for high-risk drivers costs $2,778 or more.
-Teens pay the highest rates at up to $5,050 a year.
+Estimated insurance rates for a Kia Optima are $1,288 a year with full coverage.
+Comprehensive costs on average $230 a year, collision insurance costs $358, and liability is $520.
+A liability-only policy costs around $576 a year, and high-risk insurance costs around $2,778.
+Teen drivers pay the most at up to $5,050 a year.

 Average premium for full coverage: $1,288

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and for different Optima trim levels.
+Rates are based on $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all U.S. states and Optima trim levels.

-Living in a larger city can make a big difference on auto insurance rates.
-Rural areas have lower incidents of collision claims than cities with more traffic congestion.
-The price range example below illustrates the difference location can make on car insurance rates.
+Choosing to live in a large city can have significant affects on auto insurance rates.
+Rural areas are statistically proven to have a lower frequency of collision claims than larger metro areas.
+The diagram below illustrates the difference between rural and urban areas on car insurance rates.

 Use the form below to get customized rates for your location.